OmarSakr/Envision-Assignment/README.md

-Envision Android Assignment
+#Envision Android Assignment

-is a test Project which enables user to capture an image and read the text inside it.
+A project which allows the user to capture an image and read the text inside it.

 used [Flow, coroutines, navigation components, clean code, Room DB,Retrofit,Camerax, and more..]

-Built With
+#Built With:

     Kotlin - As a programming language.
     Coroutines - For multithreading while handling requests to the server and local database.